 - Brightness: 2,200 ANSI lumens

 - Resolution: 1080p

 The HT2150ST reduces lag time with its 16.67ms low input lag and DMD response time.
 This means you can enjoy your game without blurring the motion or delayed signal issues.
 As a DLP projector, the included lamp may last up to 7,000 hours.
 Another short throw projector, this model is able to project up to 100 inches from less than 5 feet away.

 For those on a budget, the EUG Wireless Projector may be your best option if you want to use your projector for video games.

 Specs for the EUG Wireless Projector include:

 The EUG Wireless Projector offers a lot for a budget option.
 With multiple inputs, this LED projector has a lamp life of up to 50,000 hours.
+While it should last ages, it will die one day, so you should know how to tell (our guide).
 It also supports images up to 200-inches, but is a long-throw model so will need more distance between the projector and the screen.

 As a projector that costs less than $400, this option is a great way to game and watch movies without breaking the bank to do so.

 I am into computer games.
 Are there projectors that can support this?
 Absolutely.
 The EUG Wireless projector is just one example.
 When it comes to computer gaming, however, you will likely need to downscale your resolution to help eliminate any potential refresh rate lag.
 If you are playing a MMO-RPG, like World of Warcraft, however – you should be aware that the lag your computer experiences, the projector will amplify.

 Is a television better for gaming?
 This is a matter of personal taste.
 Televisions are a little more advanced in certain aspects.
 However, if you want a truly large-scale image or want to maximize your home theater set up and integrate a projector, finding one that supports video games and movies is just a matter of weighing your options and carefully reviewing the specs.